theobald-software/theobald-software.github.io/content/_en/xtract-for-alteryx/parameterizing.md

 old_url: /Xtract-Universal-EN/default.aspx?pageid=abap-reports
 ---

-To pass parameters to Xtract components in Alteryx, you can use a [batch macro](http://downloads.alteryx.com/betawh_xnext/BatchMacro.htm) that contains a workflow with [control parameters](http://downloads.alteryx.com/betawh_xnext/ControlParam.htm). <br>
-The following example shows how to parameterize the Xtract ODP component.
+There are 2 ways to parameterize Xtract components:

-{: .box-note}
+- Pass parameters using the input arrows of Xtract components. <br>
+Input arrows are available for all Xtract components as of Xtract for Alteryx version 1.19.
+- Pass parameters using [control parameters](http://downloads.alteryx.com/betawh_xnext/ControlParam.htm) in [batch macros](http://downloads.alteryx.com/betawh_xnext/BatchMacro.htm).<br>
-**Note:** As of now, the parameterization using batch macros and control parameters is only supported for the components Xtract BAPI, Xtract ODP and Xtract Table.
+The parameterization via batch macros is supported by Xtract BAPI, Xtract Table, Xtract Cube and Xtract ODP.

+The following sections describe how to parameterize Xtract components using batch macros.

-### Creating an Extraction
+### Creating an Extraction for a Batch Macro
-The goal of this example is to parameterize a selection filter for the DataSource *0MATERIAL_ATTR*, so that only materials with a material number between the parameters *p_MATNR_low* and *p_MATNR_high* are extracted.
+The following example uses the Xtract ODP component to show how to parameterize selection filters.

+1. Create a **new** workflow.
-1. Open a **new workflow** and create an Xtract ODP extraction.
+2. Add an Xtract ODP component.
-2. Look up the DataSource *0MATERIAL_ATTR*.
+3. Look up the DataSource *0MATERIAL_ATTR*.
-3. Create 2 new runtime parameters of type *String* and name them *p_MATNR_low* and *p_MATNR_high*.
+4. Create 2 new runtime parameters of type *String* and name them *p_MATNR_low* and *p_MATNR_high*.
-4. Assign the parameters as selection filters to the column *MATNR*, so that only materials with numbers between *p_MATNR_low* and *p_MATNR_high* are included in the result data.
+5. Assign the parameters as selection filters to the column *MATNR*, so that only materials with numbers between *p_MATNR_low* and *p_MATNR_high* are included in the result data.

 For more detailed information on how to create an ODP extraction, see [Define an ODP Extraction](./odp/odp-define).<br>

 ### Creating a Batch Macro with Control Parameters

-1. Create a new workflow that contains an extraction as described in [Create an Extraction](#create-an-extraction).
+1. Create a new workflow that contains an extraction as described in [Creating an Extraction for a Batch Macro](#creating-an-extraction-for-a-batch-macro).
 2. To use the workflow as a batch macro, navigate to the *Workflow Configuration* and select **Batch Macro** as the Workflow Type from drop down list.<br>
 ![BatchMacro](/img/content/xfa/batchmakro.png){:class="img-responsive"}
 3. Save the file.
 Once the workflow is saved as a batch macro each tool in the workflow gets a lightning bolt anchor.
 Only *Interface* Tools can connect to these anchors.